Temple-University-CIS-4496/cis-4496-project-hvac/Docs/Data_Report/DataSummaryReport.md

 <img width="599" height="408" alt="Screenshot 2026-04-27 at 4 26 58 PM" src="https://github.com/user-attachments/assets/9cf99ce8-3265-49ba-aab7-43ccbd277d27" />

 #### Figure 13: Average HVAC Active Rate by Month and Season

 <img width="630" height="408" alt="Screenshot 2026-04-27 at 4 27 23 PM" src="https://github.com/user-attachments/assets/06cae367-4ee5-4cf5-b95b-b84f5649c6dd" />

 ### Daily Peak Analysis

 Another trend within the data is the peak heating and cooling done by a thermostat.
-This figure shows that for the heating the peak at 7 am during the morning and for cooking at 6pn at night.
-These peak heating and cooling times make sense when it is the hottest outside at around 2-3pm.
-This additionally shows a trend of runtime within the heating and cooling.
+This figure shows that for the heating the peak occurs at 7 AM and for cooling the peak occurs at 6 PM.
+These peak heating and cooling times make sense when it is the hottest outside at around 2-3 PM.
+Additionally, this shows a trend of runtime within the heating and cooling.

 #### Figure 14: Daily Peak Analysis
 <img width="599" height="408" alt="Screenshot 2026-04-27 at 4 27 07 PM" src="https://github.com/user-attachments/assets/e73db3a0-4926-46e1-a361-32168773668c" />

-### Proportion of Time spent in each mode
+### Proportion of Time Spent in Each Mode

 Another observation is that the HVAC system spends most of its time idle or off, and heating and cooling modes are only activated when necessary.
 Additionally, heating and cooling systems appear to have similar active workloads, meaning that both modes operate for comparable amounts of time during their respective seasons.

-#### Figure 15: Proportion of Time spent in each mode
+#### Figure 15: Proportion of Time Spent in Each Mode

 <img width="388" height="363" alt="Screenshot 2026-04-27 at 4 27 42 PM" src="https://github.com/user-attachments/assets/9abed467-c7dc-4bbd-a1de-a5e9c69dc6c0" />

 This idle-dominant behavior suggests that HVAC systems operate in a threshold-based control regime rather than continuous operation.
 This is consistent with real-world thermostat logic, where systems activate only when indoor temperature deviates beyond a set threshold from the desired setpoint.

 ### How the Observed Trends Relate to the Project Problem Statement

 The main goal of this project is to predict HVAC runtime based on weather conditions, thermostat behavior, and time-based patterns.
 The trends observed in the data strongly support this objective and help explain how runtime is actually driven in real systems.

 The observed trends directly support the project’s goal of predicting HVAC runtime from weather conditions, thermostat behavior, and time-based patterns by showing that runtime is strongly structured and explainable rather than random.
 Across all analyses, outdoor temperature and seasonal context emerge as key drivers of HVAC usage, which confirms that weather-based features are essential predictors for the model.
-The clear seasonal separation in behavior—where winter is dominated by heating demand and summer by cooling demand—shows that the relationship between temperature and runtime is not constant throughout the year, but changes depending on operational context.
+The clear seasonal separation in behavior, where winter is dominated by heating demand and summer by cooling demand, shows that the relationship between temperature and runtime is not constant throughout the year, but changes depending on operational context.
 This is critical for the problem statement because it demonstrates that accurate prediction requires capturing these seasonal shifts rather than relying on a single global relationship.

-The CCF by season (Figure 11) further strengthens this by showing that temperature impacts runtime in opposite ways depending on the season: colder temperatures increase runtime in winter, while hotter temperatures increase runtime in summer.
+The CCF by season (Figure 11) further strengthens this by showing that temperature impacts runtime in opposite ways depending on the season.
+Colder temperatures increase runtime in winter, while hotter temperatures increase runtime in summer.
 When all data is combined, these effects cancel out, which would mislead a predictive model into underestimating the importance of temperature.
 This directly informs the modeling approach by showing why seasonal stratification is necessary for accurate prediction.

 The Runtime vs Outdoor Temperature by Season plot (Figure 12) reinforces the same idea by showing distinct temperature-response patterns across seasons, confirming that HVAC runtime is highly sensitive to environmental conditions in a structured way.
 The average HVAC active rate (Figure 13) further relates to the problem statement by showing that HVAC operation is not continuous but occurs in demand-driven bursts, meaning runtime prediction must account for periods of activation versus inactivity rather than assuming steady usage.